ikorotkaya/blog/src/pages/posts/create-astro-project.md

 import { defineConfig } from 'astro/config';

 export default defineConfig({
-  // Configuration for your app
+  // Configuration for your app, you can add plugins, optimize, and more });
-});
 ```

 ## Step 5: Add Favicon

 Create a `/public` folder at the root of your project and add a `favicon.ico` file to this folder.
 This favicon will be displayed in the browser tab.
+You can create it using a favicon generator like [favicon.io](https://favicon.io/).

 ## Step 6: Integrate Tailwind CSS